qtip27/MicrosoftOpenAI/README.md

 Description: Resource logs should be enabled to track activities and events that take place on your resources and give you visibility and insights into any changes that occur.
 This policy deploys a diagnostic setting using a category group to route logs to a Log Analytics workspace for Public IP addresses (microsoft.network/publicipaddresses).

+[Configure Azure Defender for open-source relational databases to be enabled]

+Description: Azure Defender for open-source relational databases detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Learn more about the capabilities of Azure Defender for open-source relational databases at https://aka.ms/AzDforOpenSourceDBsDocu.
+Important: Enabling this plan will result in charges for protecting your open-source relational databases.
+Learn about the pricing on Security Center's pricing page: https://aka.ms/pricing-security-center

 # Non-Compliant Policies

 If your looking for a way to get notified of your polcies not being compliance, you can use this article below to setup the alerts for this: